Reflexus-Protocol/UTR/whitepaper.md

 When claimed, dividends are distributed to holders based on their proportional share of the total supply, akin to fair dividend payments that can be claimed manually by paying gas fees.

-#### Dev Fee (5 BPS across all types):
+#### Dev Fee (0.05% across all types):
 A small portion allocated to the dev address for maintenance and ecosystem development.
 It is transferred via `_performTransfer(address(this), devAddress, devFee);`, ensuring transparent funding without external dependence.

 ### Forced Growth via Burn and Reserve Accumulation:

 **Backing and Forced Growth:** Backing value only goes up through the forced growth mechanism: Buy premiums (0.1%) and reserve fees (0.1-0.15%) net positive BNB inflows.
 Burns on refunds enforce deflation (supply down → value up), with reserves stabilizing the curve.
 No external dependencies, purely internal.
 Every interaction where fees are taken (buys, transfers, DEX swaps, and refunds) includes a reserve fee that allocates UTR tokens back to the contract's balance.
 This reserve fee removes UTR tokens from market circulation and returns them to the contract's balance, where they remain as part of the contract's token holdings.
 The forced growth occurs through the reduction of circulating supply (via burns and reserve accumulation) combined with stable or increasing BNB reserves, not through active selling of reserve tokens.

-During refunds specifically, the mechanism applies four fees: dev fee (5 BPS), dividend fee (5 BPS), burn fee (7.5 BPS when below burn limit, 0 when at limit), and reserve fee (7.5 BPS when below burn limit, 15 BPS when at limit).
+During refunds specifically, the mechanism applies four fees: dev fee (0.05%), dividend fee (0.05%), burn fee (0.075% when below burn limit, 0% when at limit), and reserve fee (0.075% when below burn limit, 0.15% when at limit).
 The burn fee permanently removes UTR tokens from circulation (up to 20% of total supply), while the reserve fee keeps tokens in the contract's balance, removing them from circulation.
 This combination of refunds (which pay out BNB), burning (which reduces total supply), and reserve fees (which remove tokens from circulation) ensures that the backing value per remaining UTR token increases, creating a price floor that prevents downward manipulation and maintains backing value integrity.
 The reserve tokens remain in the contract as part of its holdings and are not actively sold back to the market.
 This is fundamentally different from dividend interest, which distribute rewards without affecting the underlying backing value.

 ### Interest Distribution via Dividends: